evanbones/Souped-Up/design-document.md

 # Souped Up!

 ## Core Concept
 A deck-building roguelike where players are chefs serving increasingly demanding customers by crafting soups from ingredients.
-Success depends on balancing **Flavour** (quality) and **Kick** (spice/intensity) to meet satisfaction thresholds.
+Success depends on balancing **Flavour** (quality) and **Mult** (intensity) to meet satisfaction thresholds.

 ---